How Does the Internet of Things Affect Data Security?

 Researchers reported multiple vulnerabilities to Tesla.
 The company fixed the bug within 10 days, releasing an over-the-air software update, that addressed the potential security threat.

-The growing number of connected devices multiplies the amount of potential points of vulnerability and provides hackers with new ways for breaking into corporate databases.
+The growing number of connected devices multiplies the number of potential points of vulnerability and provides hackers with new ways of breaking into corporate databases.
 These potentially vulnerable devices can be easily exploited because by their design IoT devices are built with lightweight security, and being connected to the Internet also makes them highly susceptible to intrusion and attacks.
 In the era of IoT organizations are required to reevaluate and transform their approach to data security needs, so that they could figure out ways to store, process and manage the vast amounts of generated data and make sure that it is secure.